 (Assessing capital expenditure) In assessing the prudency of capital expenditure undertaken, the QCA will take advice as necessary from independent advisors using appropriate benchmarks and experience, and consult as necessary with relevant stakeholders (the cost of which advisers will be borne by DBCT Management at the discretion of the QCA).

-(Audit costs) The costs of the external auditor referred to in Section 12.5(m) and the advisers referred to in Section 12.5(n)(6) (where payable by DBCT Management) will form part of the Other Costs.
+(Audit costs) The costs of the external auditor referred to in Section 12.5(l) and the advisers referred to in Section 12.5(m)(6) (where payable by DBCT Management) will form part of the Other Costs.

-(Inclusion in asset base) The QCA will include all prudent capital expenditure into the relevant Regulated Asset Base.
+(Inclusion in asset base) The QCA will include all prudent capital expenditure into the Regulated Asset Base (of the Existing Terminal if Socialised, or Differentiated Expansion if Differentiated) .

 (Preliminary assessment of Other Costs) If requested by DBCT Management, the QCA will undertake a preliminary assessment of the reasonableness of the Other Costs and shall advise DBCT Management of the results of such assessment.
-The QCA will not be bound by this assessment when determining the prudency of actual capital expenditure and whether the capital expenditure should be included in the relevant Regulated Asset Base.
+The QCA will not be bound by this assessment when determining the prudency of actual capital expenditure and whether the capital expenditure should be included in the Regulated Asset Base (of the Existing Terminal if Socialised, or Differentiated Expansion if Differentiated) .

 (Interim Reference Tariffs etc may be determined before Completion of Terminal Capacity Expansion) Prior to the Completion of a Terminal Capacity Expansion DBCT Management may submit a draft amending access undertaking in accordance with Schedule C, Part A, Section 5 of the Undertaking to provide for:

-an interim ARR, Revenue Cap and Reference Tariff (which interim ARR, Revenue Cap and Reference Tariff is based on forecast costs) as relevant depending on whether the Terminal Capacity Expansion will, once Completed, be an Expansion Component or not, to apply from the first day of the Month following the Month in which a Terminal Capacity Expansion is Completed and handed over to the Operator, until approval by the QCA of an amended ARR, Revenue Cap and Reference Tariff which are based on the actual costs of the Terminal Capacity Expansion; and
+an interim ARR, Revenue Cap and Reference Tariff (which interim ARR, Revenue Cap and Reference Tariff is based on forecast costs), to apply to the Expansion Component from the first day of the Month following the Month in which a Terminal Capacity Expansion is Completed and handed over to the Operator, until approval by the QCA of an amended ARR, Revenue Cap and Reference Tariff for the Expansion Component, which are based on the actual costs of the Terminal Capacity Expansion; and

-a mechanism for the adjustment of Access Charges (to the extent that they are affected by a Terminal Capacity Expansion) so as to reconcile the difference between Access Charges which are based on forecast costs and Access Charges which are based on actual costs, with the purpose that DBCT Management and Reference Tonnage Access Holders will be placed in the same position they would have been in had the Access Charges which were payable were originally based on the actual costs of the Terminal Capacity Expansion and not the forecast costs.
+subject to 12.5(e)(3) a mechanism for the adjustment of Access Charges for the Expansion Component (to the extent that they are affected by a Terminal Capacity Expansion) so as to reconcile the difference between Access Charges which are based on forecast costs and Access Charges which are based on actual costs, with the purpose that DBCT Management and Reference Tonnage Access Holders will be placed in the same position they would have been in had the Access Charges which were payable in respect of the Expansion Component were originally based on the actual costs of the Terminal Capacity Expansion and not the forecast costs.

-The interim ARR, Revenue Cap, Reference Tariff and Access Charges will be:
+(Consistency of Interim Reference Tariff with earlier pricing reviews) Where a draft amending access undertaking is submitted in accordance with Section 12.5(o)(1) above, the interim AAR, Revenue Cap, Reference Tariff and Access Charges to apply to the Expansion Component shall be:

 calculated in accordance with accordance with Schedule C, Part A, Section 5 of the Undertaking; and

-consistent with DBCT Management’s determination under Section 12.5(a)(2) and any acceptance by the QCA (to the extent it has occurred at the relevant time) of Differential Pricing in accordance with Section 12.5(h).
+consistent with any relevant Price Ruling.

-(Adjustment of interim Reference Tariff etc following Completion and determination of actual costs) Promptly following the Completion of a Terminal Capacity Expansion and the determination of the actual costs of that Capacity Expansion, DBCT Management must submit a draft amending access undertaking in accordance with Schedule C, Part A, Section 5 of the Undertaking (which draft amending access undertaking will update any draft submitted pursuant to Section 12.5(p)).
+(Adjustment of interim Reference Tariff etc following Completion and determination of actual costs) Promptly following the Completion of a Terminal Capacity Expansion and the determination of the actual costs of that Capacity Expansion, DBCT Management must submit a draft amending access undertaking in accordance with Schedule C, Part A, Section 5 of the Undertaking (which draft amending access undertaking will update any draft submitted pursuant to Section 12.5(o)).

 Return on capital applicable to Terminal Capacity Expansions